 – former U.S. Secretary of Defense, Robert S. McNamara

 Employee engagement surveys are generally conducted with the goals of uncovering specific drivers that impact employees’ level of connection and commitment to the organization.
+Here are a few employee engagement survey templates for you to get started.
 These surveys are generally longer and more developed, and are often conducted on an annual basis.
 Pulse surveys, on the other hand, focus on gathering regular feedback on specific elements of the employee experience.

 As early as the 1920s, employee attitude surveys were being conducted to collect feedback in rapidly changing industries.
 Researchers soon found that organizations that conducted employee attitude surveys saw significant improvement in comparison to those that didn’t.
 As a result, businesses began to see employee surveys as a strategic advantage.
 Still, in the contemporary business world, increased competition and long priority lists mean that businesses are reevaluating the time and effort spent on employee surveys.

 If conducted manually, it’s true that employee pulse surveys could be challenging to administer.
 Thanks to the advent of cloud-based technology, though, these surveys can now be conducted with ease.
+Businesses can save time by starting with the ready-to-use employee pulse survey templates, while also having the option of creating a new survey from scratch.
 Plus, survey delivery can be scheduled in advance to simplify the process and keep results rolling in.

 Benefits of Employee Pulse Surveys